Wilhelm-Lee/Carnival/README.md

 >\[31st Jan, 2023\]
 >Carnival is currently in development, this project will roughly go on the stage with polish in about 6 more months(in the worst scenario).
 >
->For development, Carnival is now devided into two parts for multi-platform performance.
+>For development, Carnival is now divided into two parts for multi-platform performance.
 >They are:
 >  - Carnival_MinGW
 >  - Carnival_GNU